kennethreitz-archive/.com/content/posts/120127-how-i-develop.rst

 The first step to developing something great is to have a real problem.
 You can't solve a problem properly if you don't experience properly.

 On the consumer app side of things, a great example of this is Microsoft OneNote.
-Have you used Mictosoft's OneNote?
+Have you used OneNote?
 It's incredible.

 Essentially, OneNote is a hierarchical freeform note-taking software that assumes nothing: you can type, use handwriting, embed files, cross-link notes, sync them online, *&c*.